the video & interactive library - everything at a glance

 vectors unit

-Example of a unit vector : 5i + 2 j would be at coordinates (5 , 2).
+Example of a vector in terms of unit vectors : 5i + 2 j would be at coordinates (5 , 2).

 Unit vector addition (& subtraction):